 In general, Wisconsin does not follow sections 1501 to 1505, 1551, 1552, 1563, or 1564 of the IRC, relating to consolidated returns.
 However, for combined groups, Wisconsin applies certain regulations under section 1502, IRC, similarly to how they would apply to consolidated groups for federal purposes.
 See s.
-Tax 2.61(6), Wisconsin Administrative Code, for details.
+Tax 2.61(6), Wisconsin Administrative Code for details.
+Also see instructions for Form 4R, Federal Taxable Income Reconciliation for Wisconsin Combined Groups.